Sign up for email alert when new content gets added: Sign up

 General Surgery: Open Access is peer reviewed, open access journal that aims to publish research related to all aspects of surgical specialties.
 This peer reviewed journal welcome research articles, reviews, case reports, short communications, letter to editor, commentaries, images articles, video articles.

 No paper copies of manuscripts will be accepted.
 All communication will be done electronically.
 To ensure that the final, published version matches the electronic file, make sure that you use only the following fonts: Arial, Courier, Symbol and Times.
 The use of nonstandard fonts may lead to missing symbols.
 The font size should be no smaller than 7 point and no larger than 14 point.
-Manuscript Submission for General Surgery: Open Access Journal will be charged a flat fee of $619 if accepted for publication.
+Manuscript Submission for General Surgery: Open Access Journal will be charged a flat fee of 1705 Euros if accepted for publication, Invited publication avails some discount over the publication charges.

 Text files must be saved as .doc files.